SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/workflow.md

 Creating issues
   Use to track questions for decisionmaker meetings.
 -->

+This page outlines the workflow for building a Docassemble interview based on an existing form.

 This page walks you through the interview-building workflow we have developed for building interviews with students.
 It includes some brief onboarding exercises that will help you if this is your first time building a Docassemble interview.